kumudug/docker_simple-web-app_using-compose/notes.md

    - `docker stop compose-backend`
    - `docker build -t node_backend_compose:initial .`
    - `docker run --name compose-backend --rm -d --network network-compose -p 8080:80 node_backend_compose:initial`

+## Fine tuning for development and prod

+### Backend app set port using arguments and environment variables

+* Currently the port is hard coded
+* Use an ENV variable and a ARG combo
+   - ARG is used to set it and this can be overriden in build time (ex: debug and production builds can have different values thus we can override and build different images for debug and prod)
+   - ENV variable is set using the argument inside the docker file.
+ENV variable can be used by the server.js file (inside code) thus its important to use that.
+ENV variables can also be overriden during runtime so we can override the images ARG when starting a container using that image if needed.
+* Then
+   - Stop the container `docker stop compose-backend`
+   - Rebuild the image and thistime specify the ARG (to test give this as 8080 for the image so when running we can override to 81 in container)
+      - `docker build --build-arg DEFAULT_PORT=8080 -t node_backend_compose:initial .`
+   - Run a container with that image
+      - `docker run --name compose-backend -e PORT=81 --rm -d --network network-compose -p 8080:81 node_backend_compose:initial`

+### Backend app volumes and auto refresh with code changes